Drinks in Turkey: 5 drinks that Turks love

 Caydanlik to serve Tea

-Traditionally a caydanlik is used to brew and serve tea.
+Traditionally a caydanlik is used to brew and serve tea and is a Turkish staple in any home.

 It is purposefully made strong so that each person can make it as strong or weak as they like.